ma-ha/WSO2-Deployer-Maven-Plugin/README.md

 1. Start the WSO2 Server and open the carbon console in the browser.
 2. Copy the SSL certificate from the browser to a local file, e.g. wso2-as.cert
-3. Load the certificate into your keystore (it will go to ~/.keystore by default):<br><code>keytool -import -trustcacerts -alias wso2as-key -file wso2-as.cert</code>
+3. Load the certificate into your key store (it will go to ~/.keystore by default):<br><code>keytool -import -trustcacerts -alias wso2as-key -file wso2-as.cert</code>

 Run Test
 ========